hoangtrungnguyen1010/multi_negative_ranking_loss_sentence_embedding/README.md

-# Multi-Adapter Sentence Transformer Model for Retrieval-based QA
+# Sentence Transformer Model for Retrieval-based QA

-This project fine-tunes a SentenceTransformer model with multiple adapters for a retrieval-based QA system.
-The system uses a multi-adapter architecture, which allows the model to specialize in different domains for more efficient query-context retrieval.
+This project fine-tunes a [SentenceTransformer](https://www.sbert.net/) model for retrieval-based question answering (QA).
+The system is designed for efficient query-context retrieval using a standard sentence embedding model.

+---

 ## Installation